The Law

 Sumerian Law #

-Sumer located in Mesopotamia, is the first known complex civilization, developing the first city-states in the 4th millennium BCE.
+Sumer located in Mesopotamia, is the first known complex civilization, developing the first city-states in the 4th millennium BCE, from 4500 BCE to 1900.
 It was in these cities that the earliest known form of writing, cuneiform script, appeared around 3000 BCE.

 Civilization is defined as “As any complex society characterized by urban development, social stratification imposed by a cultural elite, symbolic systems of communication (for example, writing systems), and a perceived separation from and domination over the natural environment”